smangul1/MiCoP/README.md

 python run-bwa.py reads.fq [--virus OR --fungi] --output alignments.sam
 ```

 The reads are required, as are either --virus or --fungi, while the --output flag is optional.
 The default output file name is alignments.sam.
+If you are using paired end reads, use the same format as above except with two reads files ("python run-bwa.py reads1.fq reads2.fq" etc).
+If you have a single interleaved paired ends file, use the above format and also add the "--paired" flag.

 If you would like to run BWA manually for more flexibility, make sure you use the -a flag, and see the following manpage for BWA: http://bio-bwa.sourceforge.net/bwa.shtml#13

-Details on the basic BWA algorithm can be found in the BWA paper cited below (we use BWA mem, a newer version that is unpublished):
+Details on the basic BWA algorithm can be found in the BWA paper cited below.
+We specifically use the BWA mem algorithm, cited below BWA.

 Li, H., & Durbin, R. (2009).
 Fast and accurate short read alignment with Burrows–Wheeler transform.
 Bioinformatics, 25(14), 1754-1760.

+Li, H. (2013).
+Aligning sequence reads, clone sequences and assembly contigs with BWA-MEM. arXiv preprint arXiv:1303.3997.

 ### Abundance profiling Script